 NOTE: The Planning Department is proposing the incentive height of the building to the right (on Pacific between Rucker and the east side of Grand) raised to 8 stories (85 feet) , not the 75 feet shown.
 Look at the effect on the Grand Avenue historic homes on the hill.

-NOTE: The Planning Department is proposing allowing a height to 4 stories on Nassau Street and allowing unlimited density housing with commercial on the ground floor behind these Norton Avenue homes with no lot-line setback from the alley until the building reaches 50 feet.
+NOTE: The Planning Department now allows a height to 4 stories on Nassau Street and allowing unlimited density housing with commercial on the ground floor behind these Norton Avenue homes.